 |Movement Type||Automatic, Self-Winding||Automatic, Self-Winding|

 As we know, there isn’t much to choose between these two watches.
 But, when you place the two side-by-side, the big thing that jumps out is the crystal.
 With Hamilton delivering the superior Sapphire crystal, it takes the slight edge when comparing the technical specs.

 And, of course, perhaps the one thing that matters most when comparing two watches – the price.
 Luckily, this is where the two watches separate, with one markable more expensive than the other.

 Let’s start, as always, with Hamilton.
-At the time of writing (July 2022), the H70455133 retailed directly from Hamilton for $625.
-On the face of it, that’s a pretty good price for a watch that’s stylish, full of great specs (including a sapphire crystal), and is driven by a high-powered automatic movement.
+At the time of editing (April 2023), the H70455133 retailed directly from Hamilton for $725.
+On the face of it, that’s a pretty good price for a watch that’s stylish, full of great specs (including a sapphire crystal) and driven by a high-powered automatic movement.

 When choosing between the two, it’s going to depend on your budget.
 Sure, the Hamilton is undoubtedly the better watch from a technical point of view.
-But, only you can decide if that’s worth just short of $400 difference to your bank balance.
+But, only you can decide if that’s worth just over $500 difference to your bank balance.